Strengthening privacy and data security

 New cyberthreats continue to emerge and we're navigating the ever-changing landscape of data protection to maintain our organizational resilience.
-We use data to help deliver on our Purpose.
-In doing so, we have an obligation to uphold Client and employee privacy, and to be transparent and accountable.
-We must work to find and prevent threats before they happen.
-These commitments require a constant evolution of best practices.
+We recognize our obligation to uphold Client and employee privacy, and to be transparent and accountable.
+We must work together to find and prevent threats before they happen and constantly evolve best practices.

 Our approach

-Employee education and diligence are critical to our success in protecting our Clients’ data.
-Each year, employees complete a mandatory information security and privacy training course.
-This training helps them understand their responsibilities, relevant rules and how to protect Client data and confidentiality.
+Each year, employees complete a mandatory information security and privacy training course to help them understand their responsibilities, relevant rules and how to protect Client data and confidentiality.

 We also provide extra guidance and awareness-building programs to help employees deepen their knowledge.
-For example, our security team conducts interactive phishing simulations.
-These tests teach employees to find and avoid real-world cyber threats they may meet.
+For example, our security team conducts interactive phishing simulations to teach employees to find and avoid real-world cyber threats.

 Cybersecurity is a growing concern for the public and a top priority for Sun Life.
-Organizations around the world are facing increasing attacks on their computer systems by sophisticated hacking groups.
+Organizations around the world are facing increasing attacks by sophisticated hacking groups.

-Our Senior Vice-President and Chief Information Security Officer (CISO) is accountable for providing global oversight over the implementation of Sun Life’s information security program and the Security Risk Policy.
-The CISO leads a global team of over 200 highly qualified individuals.
+Our Chief Information Security Officer (CISO) is accountable for providing global oversight of the implementation of Sun Life’s information security program and the Security Risk Policy.
+The CISO leads a global team of over 200 highly qualified security professionals.
 Their global mandate includes the development, execution and operational management of Sun Life’s security strategy, risk assessments, security controls, monitoring, incident response and compliance.
 The CISO is also the chair of the global crisis management team and is responsible for reporting on technology risk.

 • Defence best practices: We align our security program to leading frameworks such as the Cybersecurity Framework of the National Institute of Standards and Technology.
 This framework outlines best practices to help organizations manage and lower their cybersecurity risks.

-• Multiple control layers: We follow the three-lines-of-defence model to manage security risks (refer to Risk Management).
+• Multiple control layers: We follow the three-lines-of-defence model to manage security risks (refer to Risk and resilience).
 We incorporate a “defence-in-depth” strategy and use multiple control layers to protect all data.
 These controls range from web firewalls, anti-malware software and encryption to intrusion monitoring and email threat protection.

 • Security audits and testing: We regularly perform security audits, scanning and testing of Sun Life’s systems and practices involving Client data.
 Our security team assesses how effective our controls are and drives active improvements.
 We use security solutions that incorporate artificial intelligence and machine learning.
 These technologies help our security analysts assess threats and respond to cyberattacks.
 Every quarter, we report on cyber risk and cybersecurity to the Risk Committee of the Board of Directors.